Ernest Bevin: Early life

-Bevin was born in the village of Winsford in Somerset, England, to Diana Bevin, who since 1877 had described herself as a widow.
-His father is unknown.
+Bevin was born in the village of Winsford in Somerset, England, the seventh child of Diana Bevin, who since 1877 had described herself as a widow.
+Bevin never knew who his father was, but it is now thought to have been William Pearse (1816/17–1891).
 After his mother's death in 1889, the young Bevin lived with his half-sister's family and moved to Copplestone in Devon.
 He had little formal education; he had briefly attended two village schools and then Hayward's School, Crediton, starting in 1890 and leaving in 1892.

 He later recalled being asked as a child to read the newspaper aloud for the benefit of adults in his family who were illiterate.
 At the age of eleven, he went to work as a labourer, then as a lorry driver in Bristol, where he joined the Bristol Socialist Society.
 In 1910 he became secretary of the Bristol branch of the Dock, Wharf, Riverside and General Labourers' Union, and in 1914 he became a national organiser for the union.

 Bevin was a large, strong man, and by the time of his political prominence, he was very heavy.
 He spoke with such a strong West Country accent that on one occasion, listeners at Cabinet had difficulty in deciding whether he was talking about "Hugh and Nye (Gaitskell and Bevan)" or "you and I".
 He had developed his oratorical skills from his time as a Baptist lay preacher, which he had given up as a profession to become a full-time labour activist.

 Bevin married Florence Townley, daughter of a wine taster at a Bristol wine merchants.
 They had one child, a daughter, Queenie Mildred Wynne (6 May 1911 – 31 January 2000).
 Florence Bevin (died 1968) was appointed Dame Commander of the Order of the British Empire (DBE) in 1952.